 - providing real-time seismic data to the public, operators and regulators.

 The public data generated by this project can be used by researchers to help generate models to help predict when, where and why earthquakes associated with hydraulic fracturing occur.
 Specifically, it is creating new:

 - data that can be used to assess individual seismicity and regulatory requirements in the KSMMA;

 - train new subject matter experts (SMEs) / highly qualified persons (HQPs); and

 - generate new, peer reviewed literature to guide future practices and research.

-The dense seismograph array will be installed in the KSMMA, between Dawson Creek and Fort St John in BC’s Northeast Region.
+The dense seismograph array is in the KSMMA, between Dawson Creek and Fort St John in BC’s Northeast Region.